pangyuteng/public-misc/finance/transformer/README.md

     + this model could be actually useful if you tweak the code to attempt to predict volatility.
     + an alternative to predicting up/down is to predict up/down/sideways.
     + as with all ml models, there are lots of hyperparameters that can be tuned, ideally you want to be retraining every so often, examining the data multiple times, and finally front-test prior actual deployment.
-    + snr for future price return is low, so the 51% accuracy on test set is quiet comforting & surprising - indication of no overfitting using just free data.
+    + snr for future price return is low, so the 51% accuracy on test set (below that of train set) is quiet comforting & surprising. comforting and expected as this is indication of some overfitting, surprising as accuracy of 51% seems believable and counters the arguement that past price data provide no information to predict future price trend.
     + again, this is a "hello world" demo, do not use this as trading advice.

 ```